 External electrical equipment — External electrical fields do not seem to cause a problem for most people with a pacemaker.
 However, in workplaces that contain welding equipment or strong motor-generator systems, because interference can inhibit pacing, it is recommended that a person with an implanted cardiac device remain at least two feet from external electrical equipment, verify that the equipment is properly grounded, and leave the immediate locale if lightheadedness or other symptoms develop.

 Diagnostic or therapeutic procedures — Certain types of surgery and procedures may interfere with pacemakers.
 Most importantly, the use of electrocautery can inhibit pacemaker function.
 It is not uncommon therefore that a pulse generator may require specific reprogramming before the procedure and programming back to its baseline condition after the procedure.
 In some instances, a magnet is all that is required on the device to make sure that there is no problem with the device during the procedure.
 Such procedures include:

-- Magnetic resonance imaging (MRI), which uses a strong magnetic field that is pulsed on and off at a rapid rate.
-For most patients with a pacemaker, this procedure is contraindicated.
+●Magnetic resonance imaging (MRI), which uses a strong magnetic field that is pulsed on and off at a rapid rate.
+For most patients with a pacemaker, this procedure is a relative contraindication.